 I patina all my copper and silver jewelry with Liver of Sulfur (LOS) first.
 Then I polish my jewelry with a rotary tumbler.
 If you want to know exactly what that process looks like, you can find my free 7-Step Finishing Process tutorial here.
 Also, if you’d like to learn more about why I recommend tumble polishing specifically, check out this post.

 Before tumbling stones or delicate beads, I recommend sacrificing a test bead.
 Run a test tumble to make sure that your beads won’t be damaged in that process.
-I don’t recommend tumbling natural pearls, certain soft gemstones or glass beads with polymer coatings, such as glass pearls and certain frosted-look beads.
+I don’t recommend tumbling natural pearls, certain soft gemstones or glass beads with polymer coatings, such as glass pearls and some frosted-look beads.

 If you do choose to use these types of beads, tumble all the wire components of your jewelry (including the wire you plan to use to attach your beads) prior to weaving in the beads.
 That way you can achieve a beautiful antiqued metal finish without damaging your delicate beads.

-Variations of the Twig Earring Design
+Variations of the Twig Earrings Design

 This design can be adapted to virtually any type of center-drilled bead, but I find that it works best with drop, oval, and rice beads.
 20ga wire is the industry standard for ear wires, so your beads need to have a hole large enough for a 20ga ear wire.
 I’ve used 22ga ear wires for some particularly dainty turquoise Twig Earrings in the past, but I don’t recommend going any smaller than that.